 AI – Michael Wong – Clause 6.36 Ignored error return and unhahandled exception – Provide a proposal for handling C++ error returns

 AI – Michael – Clause 6.59 Concurrency – activation – Verify that the discussion of joinable is complete.

+AI – Michael – Clause 6.6.1 Check that the term “constraint error” is the correct term for C++ for an error that is detected by the compiler.

-AI - Peter Sommerlad – Clause 6.40 Templates and Generics – An exampole is needed for binary operator functions, consider providing them as hidden friends
+AI - Peter Sommerlad – Clause 6.40 Templates and Generics – An example is needed for binary operator functions, consider providing them as hidden friends

 AI – Paul Preney – Clause 6.40 Templates and generics – for the recommendation “ Use qualified-id or this-> to refer to names that may be found in a dependent base” – Need an example and an explanation